 Then came the one shower that left so much hair clogging the plug I was genuinely worried I had next-to-zero left on my head.
 As I tentatively ran a comb through my brittle tresses afterward (copious coconut oil couldn’t quench it for more than a day), there seemed to be no end to the thick clumps of strands coming out in my hands.

 Panicked tears were shed, an emergency appointment with my general practitioner was booked, and a barrage of late-night Google searches commenced.

-“Anaemia is a condition where someone doesn’t have enough red blood cells or haemoglobin in their body,” explains Luke Powles, lead general practitioner at Bupa Health Clinics.
-Iron, a mineral which the body can’t produce itself, is a vital ingredient in the production of haemoglobin.
+“Anemia is a condition where someone doesn’t have enough red blood cells or hemoglobin in their body,” explains Luke Powles, lead general practitioner at Bupa Health Clinics.
+Iron, a mineral that the body can’t produce itself, is a vital ingredient in the production of hemoglobin.
 “As the role of red blood cells is to carry oxygen around the body, this means that tissues and organs may not get enough of a supply,” says Powles.

-“Iron deficiency anaemia is usually caused by an inadequate intake of iron, chronic blood loss or a combination of both,” nutritionist Greg Weatherhead tells me.
-“The most common cause of iron deficiency in pre-menopausal women is excessive menstruation,” he says.
+“Iron deficiency anemia is usually caused by an inadequate intake of iron, chronic blood loss, or a combination of both,” nutritionist Greg Weatherhead tells me.
+“The most common cause of iron deficiency in premenopausal women is excessive menstruation,” he says.
 Heavy periods?
 You might want to consider an iron supplement.

-“This is because meat is the only natural source of haem iron, which is considerably more easily absorbed than the non-haem iron found in plant sources,” explains Weatherhead.
+“This is because meat is the only natural source of heme iron, which is considerably more easily absorbed than the non-heme iron found in plant sources,” explains Weatherhead.
 “What’s more, the amount of processed foods we consume means that the number of vitamins and minerals that are under-represented or omitted from our diet is on the increase.”

 How to Boost Your Iron Levels